Peacemaker (1990 film): Plot

 The commotion brings Ramos to the hotel and finds Dori with Townsend's body.
 Ramos ask what happen and how did Townsend die this time.
 Dori came up with a plausible explanation to where Ramos ask "Is that the truth?"
 Dori's only answer is "Well, it's my story and i'm sticking to it".

-Later, at the Medical Examiner's, Dori opens the vault that holds Townsend's body and looking down on him he opens his eyes and looks at her.
+Later, at the Medical Examiner's, Dori opens the vault that holds Townsend's body and looks down on him.
+He opens his eyes and looks at her.
 She smiles and, holding the control card she says "Surf's Up".
 On the beach, Dori knowing that Townsend was going to try for his ship, with her head hanging down, she tells him "Why do you even have to try?"
-Townsend remarks, "Because i am a Peacemaker!"
+Townsend remarks, "Because I am a Peacemaker!"
 Dori, at last says "I wish I could say a joke about now."
 Townsend, sadly says "Why?
-I would not understand it, anyway".
+I would not understand it, anyway."

 Cast

+Production

+Kevin Tenney wrote and directed Peacemaker as despite his association with horror films, Tenney had always wanted to direct action adventure films.